 Planning for Low-Budget Spending

-The best way to save money on groceries is to plan ahead.
+The best way to save money on groceries is to plan.
 Make a quarantine grocery list, clip coupons, and prepare to buy in bulk.
 Remember, if you’re required to self-quarantine, you won’t be leaving your home for at least two weeks.
 Take advantage of online promotions.
 Many stores are now offering home delivery and curbside pickup.
 Check sites like Groupon for free delivery promotions.
 Ordering groceries from home will save time and reduce your chances of being exposed to the Coronavirus.

 Don’t throw out your leftovers.
 Leftover foods can be frozen and used as another meal when supplies are running low.

 This pandemic has changed the way we eat.
 Our favorite restaurants and specialty stores are closed, but many amazing small businesses create healthy and delicious meals for takeout at an affordable price.
 Don’t be afraid to try something new.

 You can also look for resources that are available locally.
 Many school districts offer free meals to students, and food banks are temporarily lifting maximum income requirements for assistance.

 Scroll below for one of the best products we’ve seen over the last year.

 According to the American Society for Nutrition, a healthy diet is vital to your immune system.
 Choosing to follow a healthy diet and exercise regularly can also give you a sense of normalcy during these stressful times.

 Reasons You Gain Weight